AniketJejurkar/hardhat-fund-me/README.md

 # Hardhat Fund Me

-This project deploys the Fund Me contract on Sepolia testnet blockchain.
-The testing of the Fund Me contract is carried out on local blockchain as well as on hardhat blockchian.
+This project deploys the Fund Me contract on Sepolia testnet blockchain network.
+The testing of the Fund Me contract is carried out on local blockchain network as well as on hardhat blockchian network.

 Before starting run tasks to set up the project: